2022 in spaceflight: Rocket innovation

 Arianespace's Ariane 6 was expected to make its long-delayed maiden flight, targeting a per-satellite launch cost similar to a Falcon 9, but was delayed to 2023.

 After suborbital tests in 2020 and 2021, SpaceX planned to conduct the first orbital test flight of the fully reusable Starship launch vehicle.
-This did not happen.
+This was further delayed to 2023, where it launched.

 The maiden flight of Vulcan Centaur was planned for 2022.
 The launch vehicle is designed by United Launch Alliance to gradually replace Atlas V and Delta IV Heavy at lower costs.
 However, the maiden flight was delayed to 2023.

 Mitsubishi Heavy Industries's H3 launch vehicle, which was scheduled to enter service in 2022, targeted a cost less than half that of its predecessor H-IIA.
 The maiden flight of H3 did not take place in 2022.

 On 21 January 2022, the Atlas V 511 launched for the first time.
 This was the only planned flight of the Atlas V in the 511 configuration.
 The launch was successful.

 On 29 March 2022, the Long March 6A rocket performed its maiden launch, successfully reaching orbit.

 On 29 April 2022, the Angara 1.2 rocket had its maiden launch, successfully reaching orbit.

 On 2 May 2022, Rocket Lab attempted first mid-air helicopter capture of the first stage of their Electron rocket.
 Attempt was successful at initially grabbing the rocket, but the vehicle was dropped in order to ensure the safety of the helicopter and its pilot.

-On 13 July 2022, Vega-C had its debut flight during which it delivered the LARES 2 and six other satellites from French Guiana to orbit.
+On 13 July 2022, Vega C had its debut flight during which it delivered the LARES 2 and six other satellites from French Guiana to orbit.

-On 27 July 2022, CAS Space's ZK-1A rocket performed its maiden launch, successfully sending six satellites into orbit.
+On 27 July 2022, CAS Space's Kinetica-1 rocket performed its maiden launch, successfully sending six satellites into orbit.

 On 7 August 2022, SSLV had its debut flight.
 However, due to the final VTM stage failure, the stage as well as the two satellite payloads were injected into an unstable elliptical orbit measuring 356 km x 76 km and subsequently destroyed upon reentry.
 According to the ISRO, the mission software failed to identify and correct a sensor fault in the VTM stage.

 On 16 November 2022, Artemis 1 saw the debut flight of NASA's Space Launch System, which is designed to return humans to the Moon in the Artemis program.

 On 9 December 2022, Jielong-3 performed its maiden launch from the Yellow Sea, successfully sending fourteen satellites into orbit.

-On 14 December 2022, Zhuque-2 had its debut flight, but failed to reach orbit due to the early shutdown of the second stage engine.
-It was the world's first orbital launch attempt of a methane-fueled launch vehicle.
+On 14 December 2022, Zhuque-2 had its debut flight, but failed to reach orbit due to the failure of vernier thrusters on its second stage, which are expected to ignite and carry the second stage and payloads into orbit after the burn by the second stage main engine that did happen It was the world's first orbital launch attempt of a methane-fueled launch vehicle.